Company Profile: IberdrolaWe Mean Business coalition

 - Iberdrola is committed to accelerating its investments in renewable energies, digitalisation and electrical mobility to boost economic and employment recovery.

 - The company will invest €10 billion in 2020, helping to revive the economy and employment.
-It maintains its forecast of hiring 5,000 new professionals throughout 2020 and, in the last year, more than 1,700 young people under 30 years of age joined its workforce.
+Iberdrola will hire about 20,000 new professionals by 2025 and, in the last year, more than 1,700 young people under 30 years of age joined its workforce.

 - Uniting Business and Government to Recover Better.
 This UN Global Compact statement backed by over 170 CEOs is the largest initiate put in motion by the United Nations and brings businesses and governments together to streamline recovery, calling on governments to focus on a faster and fairer transition geared towards green economy by grounding recovery policies and plans in the latest climate science.